 “Each member of the graduate groups sets aside a bit of their salary to help elderly members of the community,” said Luis.

-“On my last trip to Ethiopia, I had a chance to meet some of the group members, and they expressed their thanks for the sponsorship support they received.
+“On my last trip to Ethiopia in late 2019, I had a chance to meet some of the group members, and they expressed their thanks for the sponsorship support they received.
 They stated that without the support, they would not be able to study, graduate, and get a profession.
 They all look happy and reflected on the years of support with gratitude for the opportunity to change their lives.”

 “One of them, an engineer working for an IT company, does also provide IT support to some of the children now participating in our sponsorship program at the Rainbow Center.
 Others help organize meetings, coordinate the distribution of food and school supplies, and help identify children in the local neighborhoods to enroll in our program.
 Wini informed me that her work is better and more efficient now, with the help of these graduates.”